Children experience music together with their peers in a fun and nurturing environment. These fun classes:

 Students also have the opportunity to gain internationally recognized qualifications through London College of Music graded popular music theory exams.

 Explore the many exciting possibilities of composing your own music or making arrangements of existing pieces using the most current hard-and software of our newly established computer lab.
 Learn how to work with music notation software or build your own songs and arrangements with programs such as Ableton Live or Garage Band.
-Availability: most Thursday afternoons from 3-6pm or by appointment.

-Music Sense Theory For Suzuki Piano Students
+Music Sense Theory for Suzuki Piano Students

 Learn about the theoretical component of music in a fun and interactive way.
 Classes provide an opportunity for piano students to grow musically, and also to develop friendships and relationships with their peers.
 Students will begin to support one another as they learn together.

 Classes are 45 min in length, and extend over 34 weeks.
 Course materials will be provided by the instructor (additional fee applies).

 Music Sense 1